1926 United States Senate election in Oklahoma

 The 1926 United States Senate election in Oklahoma took place on November 2, 1926.
 Incumbent Republican Senator John W. Harreld ran for re-election to a second term.
 After facing many challengers in a crowded Republican primary, he advanced to the general election.
 In the Democratic primary, Congressman Elmer Thomas beat out a similarly crowded field, which included former Governor Jack C. Walton, to win his party's nomination with a plurality.
-In the general election, Thomas defeated Herrald in a landslide, winning his first of four terms in the U.S. Senate.
+In the general election, Thomas defeated Harreld in a landslide, winning his first of four terms in the U.S. Senate.